-FY 2020-21 Fixed Broadband revenues stood at €80 million, up 7.1% like-for-like.
-They reflected the initial revenues generated by Konnect Europe, including the start of the wholesale contracts with Orange from 1st January and TIM from 1st April, as well as growth at our African operations.
+FY 2020-21 Fixed Broadband revenues stood at 80 million euros, up 7.1% like-for-like.
+They reflected the initial revenues generated by Konnect Europe, including the start of the wholesale contracts with Orange from 1 January and TIM from 1 April, as well as growth at our African operations.

-Fourth Quarter revenues stood at €18 million, up 34.8% on a year-on-year basis and 16.4% quarter-on-quarter.
+Fourth Quarter revenues stood at 18 million euros, up 34.8% on a year-on-year basis and 16.4% quarter-on-quarter.

-FY 2020-21 was marked by significant milestones for our Fixed Broadband operations with the entry into Service of the EUTELSAT KONNECT satellite.
+FY 2020-21 was marked by significant milestones for our Fixed Broadband operations with the entry into service of the EUTELSAT KONNECT satellite.
 Progress in Europe included wholesale agreements with Orange and TIM as well as the launch of our retail offers following the integration of Bigblu Broadband Europe.
-In Africa our distribution capabilities were boosted notably through agreements with Paratus, Telone, Vox, Coollink, Orange DRC and Facebook.
+In Africa our distribution capabilities were boosted notably through agreements with Paratus, TelOne, Vox, Coollink, Orange DRC and Facebook.

-FY 2021-22 is expected to see the full benefit of these wins as well the materialization of other initiatives resulting in a substantial acceleration of growth.
+FY 2021-22 is expected to see the full benefit of these wins as well the materialisation of other initiatives resulting in a substantial acceleration of growth.